cloudmesh-community/book/chapters/in/ai-rest.md

 * The input parameter required for function in step-1 will be passed as inline parameter (linenum) for the endpoint to pre-process test dataset.

-Following is the OpenAPI spec in YAML format:

 ```python
 swagger: "2.0"